How to Get a Japanese Phone Number | Online Contracts and More!

 4. The providers we recommend

-Below are the companies that we recommend you make a contract with.
-There are a few things that we based our recommendations on.
-We think that readers care about low prices, fast speeds, English support, and overall ease of signing up the most.
+Below are the companies we recommend you make a contract with.
+We based our recommendations on a few things.
+We think readers care most about low prices, fast speeds, English support, and overall ease of signing up.

 Scroll right for more →→